Italian Greyhound

 Interesting facts about the Italian Greyhound

-The breed has survived for over 2,000 years, with depictions found in ancient Egyptian hieroglyphics and Renaissance paintings
+The breed has a history stretching back over 2,000 years, with evidence of their ancestors found in ancient Egyptian, Greek, and Roman art and artifacts.

-Frederick the Great's Italian Greyhound once saved his life by remaining silent while enemy soldiers passed overhead during the Seven Years' War
+Legend has it that Frederick the Great's Italian Greyhound saved his life by staying silent as they hid from enemy soldiers during the Seven Years' War.

 FAQ

-Italian Greyhounds typically cost between $1,400-$2,000 from reputable breeders, depending on bloodlines and location.
-You might also find dogs through Italian Greyhound rescue organisations.
-Remember to budget for ongoing costs like quality food, regular vet care, and winter clothing.
+Italian Greyhounds from a reputable, ANKC-registered breeder in Australia typically cost between $3,500 and $5,000 AUD, depending on bloodlines and location.
+You might also find dogs through breed-specific rescue organisations.
+Remember to budget for ongoing costs like quality food, pet insurance, and winter clothing.

 While similar in appearance and personality, Whippets are larger, standing up to 56 cm tall and weighing 11-18 kg.
 Italian Greyhounds belong to the toy group, while Whippets are in the hound group.
 Both make excellent companions but Italian Greyhounds are better suited to smaller living spaces.